VanessaTsang888/react-typescript-node/README.md

 ### Publish on GitHub Pages:

 Once my portfolio website is completed I will publish using GitHub Pages and the url for that will be publish here.
-Here is the resouce for GitHub Pages in case you would like to read up on the benefits: (https://pages.github.com/)
+Here is the resource for GitHub Pages in case you would like to read up on the benefits: [GitHub Pages](https://pages.github.com/)